9-1-1: Nashville

-9-1-1: Nashville is an American procedural drama television series premiered on ABC on October 9, 2025.
-It serves as the second spin-off of the 9-1-1 franchise, following 9-1-1: Lone Star, which concluded in February 2025.
-The series is created by Ryan Murphy, Tim Minear and Rashad Raisani, with Brad Falchuk and Angela Bassett also serving as executive producers.
+9-1-1: Nashville is an American procedural drama television series which premiered on ABC on October 9, 2025.
+It is the second spin-off of the 9-1-1 franchise, following 9-1-1: Lone Star, which concluded in February 2025.
+The series is created by Ryan Murphy, Tim Minear, and Rashad Raisani, with Brad Falchuk and Angela Bassett also serving as executive producers.

+In March 2026, the series was renewed for a second season which is slated to premiere on October 15, 2026.

 Premise

-Set in Nashville, Tennessee, the series follows the lives of emergency responders—including firefighters, paramedics, and police officers—as they face life-threatening situations.
+As with 9-1-1, the series follows the personal and professional lives of first responders and 911 dispatchers.
+The series primarily follows the staff of Station 113 of the Nashville Fire Department and their families, including Captain Donald "Don" Hart (Chris O'Donnell), his wealthy wife Blythe (Jessica Capshaw), and Cammie Raleigh (Kimberly Williams-Paisley)—a Nashville 911 dispatcher who is Blythe's sister-in-law.